Nollywood: Nigerian cinema

 The Hausa-language cinema, also known informally as Kannywood, is also a sub-industry of Nollywood, mainly based in Kano.
 The cinema, which is the largest in Northern Nigeria, slowly evolved from the productions of RTV Kaduna and Radio Kaduna in the 1960s.
 Veterans like Dalhatu Bawa and Kasimu Yero pioneered drama productions that became popular with the Northern audience.
 The 1990s saw a dramatic change in the Northern Nigerian cinema, eager to attract more Hausa audience who find Bollywood movies more attractive, Kannywood; a cinematic synthesis of Indian and Hausa culture evolved and became extremely popular.
 Turmin Danya ("The Draw"), 1990, is usually cited as the first commercially successful Kannywood film.
 It was quickly followed by others like Gimbiya Fatima and Kiyarda Da Ni.
 Sunusi Shehu of Tauraruwa Magazine created the term "Kannywood" in 1999 and it soon became the popular reference term for the industry.
 By 2012, over 2000 film companies were registered with the Kano State Filmmakers Association.

+The Efik-language cinema, also known as Callywood is also a sub-industry of Nollywood, mainly based in Calabar but also include the Ibibio and Annang cinema.
+The establishment of The Divine Shield Film Academy and Valianticom Movie Academy in Calabar; and the establishment of Empire Film Academy in Uyo and a campus of Royal Arts Academy in Uyo, the Efik/Ibibio/Annang cinema is heading into a bright future.

+Ghanaian English-language cinema

+Over the years the term Nollywood has also been used to refer to other affiliate film industries, such as the Ghanaian English-language cinema.
+Around the year 2006 through 2007, Nigerian filmmaker Frank Rajah Arase signed a contract with a Ghanaian production company, Venus Films, which involved helping to introduce Ghanaian actors into mainstream Nollywood.
+This collaboration eventually led to extreme popularity of certain Ghanaian actors, such as Van Vicker, Jackie Appiah, Majid Michel, Yvonne Nelson, John Dumelo, Nadia Buari and Yvonne Okoro, arguably as much as their Nigerian counterparts.
+Furthermore, over the years, due to the high cost of film production in Nigeria, Nigerian filmmakers have been forced to make films outside Lagos in order to cut costs, mirroring the exodus of filmmaking in Hollywood from Los Angeles to cities like Toronto and Albuquerque, a phenomenon known as runaway production.
+Several other producers, as a result, started shooting in cities like Accra, Ghana, channeling the savings into investing in better equipment, many of them trying to get their films onto the big screen.